 Day 2 of this road trip Champagne, France, explores the town of Epernay and its surroundings.
-Epernay is best known as the main ‘warehouse’ for champagne wines.
+Epernay is best known as the capital of champagne wines.

-Stroll along Avenue de Champagne, home to the Hotel de Ville and many villas belonging to rich wine merchants (Moët et Chandon, Perrier Jouet, Pol Roger, or Mercier).
-Known as the ‘World’s Most Expensive Avenue,’ thousands of bottles of the best champagne wines are kept in large cellars built below the grounds of Avenue de Champagne!
+Stroll along Avenue de Champagne, home to the Hotel de Ville and many villas belonging to wealthy wine merchants (Moët et Chandon, Perrier Jouet, Pol Roger, or Mercier).
+Known as the “World’s Most Expensive Avenue,” thousands of bottles of the best champagne wines are kept in extensive cellars built below the grounds of Avenue de Champagne!

 Epernay is also an excellent place for taking a champagne tour.
 These tours are a good opportunity to learn more about the champagne-making process, and they usually include champagne tastings.
 If you want to visit one of the most famous Maisons, book well in advance.
 Here’s the list of the best champagne houses in Epernay to visit.

 Afternoon at Hautvillers

-Visitors can see Dom Perignon’s tomb, which is in front of the church’s altar, stroll around the town –surrounded by some of the most famous vineyards –, and visit some small champagne producers for some tastings and shopping.
+Visitors can see Dom Perignon’s tomb, which is in front of the church’s altar, stroll around the town – surrounded by Moët & Chandon vineyards – and visit some small champagne producers for tastings and shopping.

 Day 3 | Troyes

-After a good breakfast on the terrace of Château De Rilly, the next stop of this road trip Champagne France is Troyes, in the south of Champagne.
+After a good breakfast on the terrace of Château D’Etoges, the next stop of this Paris to Champagne road trip is Troyes, in the south of Champagne.

-In 1524 a terrible fire destroyed much of the town, and Troyes had to be fully rebuilt.
+In 1524, a terrible fire destroyed much of the town, and Troyes had to be entirely rebuilt.
 Much of what you see today is from that period of total reconstruction (16th century); that’s why there’s a level of architectural harmony difficult to find anywhere else in France.